RobertTalbert/modernalgebra/MTH 410 Learning Objectives.md

     * Apply statements of mathematical results listed in the Fundamentals to simple cases.
     * Explain the structure and strategy of the proof for each mathematical result listed in the Fundamentals.

-For example:

-+ In Investigation 20, the Fundamental terms are _group_, _abelian group_, _order_ of a group; and _unit_.
-You should be able to state the definitions for each of these.
+For example: In Investigation 20, the fundamental terms are _group_, _abelian group_, _order_ of a group; and _unit_; and the fundamental results are Theorems 20.7 and 20.15.

++  You should be able to state the definitions for each of of the fundamental terms.
 Additionally:
     * _Group_, _Abelian group_, and _unit_ define __objects__.
 So you should be able to give examples of groups and examples of things that are not groups; examples of Abelian groups and examples of things that are not Abelian groups; and examples of units and examples of things that are not units.
-    * _Order_ refers to a computation, so if you are given a group, you should be able to compute its order.
+    * _Order_ refers to a __computation__, so if you are given a group, you should be able to compute its order.
++ You should also be able to state the statements of both fundamental results.
+(On concept checks and timed modules, you might be asked to give a full statement of the Theorem results, or you might be asked to fill in the blanks on a partial statement.)
+Additionally:
+    * You should be able to describe the outline and strategy of the proof for each of these.
+Actually _proving_ them both would be ideal, but at the very least give an accurate description of _how_ the proofs go.
+    * You should be able to apply both results to a specific instance.
+For example, use the result of Theorem 20.7 to solve an equation in a group; use Theorem 20.15 to draw conclusions about a set of units.

 # Objectives for MTH 410